openstack/openstack-manuals/doc/admin-guide-cloud/source/blockstorage-consistency-groups.rst

 .. note::

    Only Block Storage V2 API supports consistency groups.
-You can specify ``--os-volume-api-version 2`` when using Block Storage command line for consistency group operations.
+You can specify :option:`--os-volume-api-version 2` when using Block Storage command line for consistency group operations.

 Before using consistency groups, make sure the Block Storage driver that you are running has consistency group support by reading the Block